Through The Fibro Fog

 A very simple salad to make, with just a few steps:

-sliced apple and fennel on a wooden board.
+sliced apple and fennel on a wooden board next to red apples.

 Step 1